-In some parts of the country, the Red Cross, alongside other voluntary organisations, is already providing services such as the transportation of non-emergency patients to relieve pressure on the ambulance service, and ‘flu friends’ support including the delivery and distribution of anti-viral medicine.
+In some parts of the country, the Red Cross – alongside other voluntary organisations – is already providing useful services.
+These include transporting non-emergency patients to relieve pressure on the ambulance service, and acting as ‘flu friends’ to the most vulnerable by delivering and distributing anti-viral medicine.

-“At the moment, people diagnosed with swine flu over the phone are being asked to get a ‘flu friend’ - friends or family - to collect their antivirals for them.
-In the vast majority of cases this is not a problem but unfortunately there are some who really have nobody else to help them,” said Spiller.
+Layton Thompson (BRC)Vanessa explained: “At the moment, people diagnosed with swine flu over the phone are being asked to get a ‘flu friend’ – friends or family – to collect their anti-virals for them.
+In the vast majority of cases this is not a problem but, unfortunately, there are some who really have nobody else to help them.